 A bullish trend on the other hand is a trend that is increasing in value and heading in an upward direction indicating to investors that the buyers are in control of the market.
 The last trend that can occur would be a neutral trend where neither the buyers nor sellers are in current control of the market.
 Neutral trends are oftentimes referred to as trending markets and they head in an indecisive, side-way direction.

 Our economic calendar, which is shown in GMT, is the best way to implement fundamental analysis in your investment arsenal.
 As you can see between the potentially affected currency and the Press Release title would be the predicted volatility affect of that press releases.
 If you see 1 bull figure that tells investors that low volatility is expected where 2 bull highlighted indicator moderate volatility and 3 highlighted bulls indicator high volatility.
-It is recommended to avoid investing with semiautomated systems, such as BinBot Pro and OptionRobot, when 2 or 3 bulls are highlighted due to the increase and erratic market behavior that can occur from those press releases.
+It is recommended to avoid investing with semi-automated systems when 2 or 3 bulls are highlighted due to the increase and erratic market behavior that can occur from those press releases.

 Fundamental analysis: An example